awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetScanning.md

 # Scanning Tables and Indexes: \.NET<a name="LowLevelDotNetScanning"></a>

-The `Scan` operation reads all of the items in a table or index\.
+The `Scan` operation reads all of the items in a table or index in Amazon DynamoDB\.

-The following are the steps to scan a table using the AWS SDK for NET low\-level API:
+The following are the steps to scan a table using the AWS SDK for \.NET low\-level API:

 1. Create an instance of the `AmazonDynamoDBClient` class\.